 The weekend always starts early!
 Yippee!

 So based on all these, we’ve learned when the busiest and best days of the week to trade forex are.
-The busiest times are the best times to trade because they give you a higher chance of success.
+The busiest times are usually the best times to trade since high volatility tends to present more opportunities.

 Managing Yo Time Wisely